-ARCF is seeking matching funds through a combination of direct contributions (DOLA, Southwest Conservation District, Municipal partners, and business sponsorships) and significant in-kind services.
-The in-kind services provided by numerous participants in ARCF activities to date, including the contributions of meeting space including by the City of Durango, the federal San Juan Public Lands office, the Colorado Division of Parks and Wildlife, and the San Juan Basin Health Department, the donation of food for meetings and events, the donation of resources for the compilation and publication of the "Community Partner Inventory", (attached as Appendix B), costs associated with the preparation and establishment of the ARCF website (www.animasrivercommunity.org), the donation of space for the Nov.
-2015 "River Day" public educational event held for the local communities, and copy costs and exhibit preparation costs incurred by many various ARCF participants in the River Day event.
-We have commitments for continued contribution by many agencies and organizations' staff time in meeting and participating in ARCF activities, including, but not limited to support of a "lessons learned" conference to be held locally, near the anniversary of the Gold King mine spill.
+ARCF is seeking matching funds through a combination of direct contributions (Southwest Water Conservation District; Colorado Department of Reclamation, Mining and Safety; Colorado Department of Local Affairs, municipal partners, and business sponsorships, 30%) and significant in-kind services (35%).
+The in-kind services provided by numerous participants in ARCF activities to date, including the contributions of meeting space including by the City of Durango, La Plata and San Juan Counties, the federal San Juan Public Lands office, the Colorado Division of Parks and Wildlife, Animas Watershed Partnership (AWP) VISTA volunteer time, and the San Juan Basin Health Department, the donation of food for meetings and events, We have commitments for continued contribution by many agencies and organizations' staff time in meeting and participating in ARCF activities, including, but not limited to support of a "lessons learned" conference/event to be held locally.